 Since German cockroach females carries their egg case until 1 to 2 days before depositing it, empty egg cases may be found in areas that the females frequent.

 German cockroaches are also known to secrete a number of odorous compounds.
 When populations are present in large numbers, it may be possible to detect a mild, or what some have reported as a “musty” odor.

 Asian cockroaches, a pest of the southeastern United States, is often mistaken for the German cockroach.
 Similar in appearance, the main differences between the two are evident in their behavior.
 While German cockroaches are known as a pest of structures, found frequently in areas of high humidity and temperature, Asian cockroaches are most frequently found outdoors, and only occasionally make their way into structures.
 In addition, Asian cockroaches are known for their ability to fly, whereas German cockroaches rarely use their wings for flight and prefer to run from danger.

 German cockroaches are also known for their ability to transmit a number of pathogens, including E. coli, Salmonella spp. and Typhus.
 Recent studies have also indicated that in larger metropolitan areas, the development of asthma in children can be directly linked to the presence of German cockroaches.

 Control of German Cockroaches

 German cockroaches produce a large number of nymphs in each ootheca.
 Their small size allows them to hide more efficiently, and they have few natural predators inside human habitats.
-For these reasons, German cockroach populations tend to grow rapidly and require professional treatment.
+For these reasons, German cockroach populations tend to grow rapidly and can be hard to get rid of, often requiring professional treatment.
 Contact your local pest control expert for a consultation.